MCNP Guide

 c Random number control

 RAND GEN=2 SEED=12345 $ Random number generatorNPS sets the number of particle histories to run.
 CTME provides a time limit as backup termination.
-DBCN enables statistical checks to ensure convergence.
+DBCN provides debug diagnostics.
 PRDMP creates restart files for long calculations.
 RAND controls random number generation for reproducible results.

 Criticality Problems